chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/php.md

 ## 2. Building a Distroless Image for the Application

 We'll now build a distroless image for the application.
-To be able to install dependencies with Composer, our build will consist of **two** stages: first, we'll build the application using the `dev` image variant, a Wolfi-based image that includes Composer and other useful tools for development.
+To be able to install dependencies with Composer, our build will consist of **two** stages.
+First, we'll build the application using the `dev` image variant, a Wolfi-based image that includes Composer and other useful tools for development.
 Then, we'll create a separate stage for the final image.
 The resulting image will be based on the distroless PHP Wolfi image, which means it doesn't come with Composer or even a shell.

 Open the `Dockerfile` included within the root of the application folder.
 You can use your code editor of choice, for example `nano`:

 ```shell
 nano Dockerfile
 ```
-For convenience, here is the content of the included `Dockerfile`:
+For reference, here is the content of the included `Dockerfile`:

 ```Dockerfile
 FROM cgr.dev/chainguard/php:latest-dev AS builder